flatpak/flatpak-docs/docs/sandbox-permissions.rst

 host filesystem, and
 Flatpak provides a flexible set of options for this.
 Some examples include:

-- ``--filesystem=host`` - access normal files on the host, not including host os or system internals described below
+- ``--filesystem=host`` - access normal files on the host, including host os or system internals as described below
 - ``--filesystem=home`` - access the user's home directory
 - ``--filesystem=/path/path`` - access specific paths
 - ``--filesystem=xdg-download`` - access a specific XDG folder